Beer Pong Rules – House/Party Rules

-Arrange 10 (typically 18oz or 16oz) cups in a pyramid-like formation as the diagram shows on each side of a table (usually about 8ft long is standard).
-Fill each cup with the desired amount of beer (or other alcohol if you so choose).
-Traditionally 2 12oz beers are used to fill all 10 cups, but this amount can vary, or you may use water or other liquids instead of beer.
+Arrange ten (typically 18oz or 16oz) cups in a pyramid-like formation as the diagram shows on each side of a beer pong table (usually about 8ft long is standard).
+Fill each cup with the desired amount of beer (or other alcohol or even water if you so choose).
+Traditionally two 12oz beers are used to fill all ten cups, but this amount can vary depending on how much you’d like to drink.

-Beer Pong is generally played by teams of two in which each team takes turn throwing a ping pong ball into the other team’s cups.
+Beer Pong is generally played by teams of two in which each team takes turn throwing a table tennis ball into the other team’s cups.
 Once a ball lands in a cup, the cup is taken away and the opponent then drinks the contents of the cup.
-If both teammates hit cups, they get to shoot again.
+If both teammates hit cups, the balls are rolled back and they get to shoot again.
 The team that successfully hits all of the opponent’s cups wins the game.
 Since there are a vast amount of variation on the game, it is good to quickly go over things like racks and bouncing/swatting before the game begins.
 Winner of the game typically stays on the table and awaits next challenger.
 A list is generally formed to keep track of who is next to play.

 Elbow / Wrists Rule

 This is usually an unspoken rule at house parties (or at least until someone breaks it).
 When shooting, players must keep their elbows behind the edge of the table.
 If a wrists rule is in effect, players must keep their wrists behind the edge of the table.
 Breaking this rule results in the shot not counting.
 If the shot is made, the infracting player may step back and re-shoot the ball.
 This tends to be the most argued-over rule in Beer Pong, due to the fact that it is sometimes difficult to determine if the elbow / wrist does indeed cross the plane of the table Yes, Females have to abide by this rule as well.